ibm-cloud-docs/was-for-vsi/faq.md

 {: #faq-tile}
 {: faq}

 No, but you get charged for the infrastructure.
+Refer to [Topologies](/docs/was-for-vsi?topic=was-for-vsi-topologies) for infrastructure resources provisioned and to [Pricing](https://www.ibm.com/cloud/vpc/pricing) for the associated cost.

 ## Can I use the tile to upgrade {{site.data.keyword.appserver_short}} after initial installation?
 {: #faq-upgrade}